ibm-cloud-docs/schematics/workspace-setup.md

 | Stopped | The {{site.data.keyword.bpshort}} plan, apply, or destroy action was cancelled manually. |
 | Template Error | The {{site.data.keyword.bpshort}} template contains errors and cannot be processed.|

-## Provisioning Terraform template by using {{site.data.keyword.bpfull_notm}}
-{: provision-tf-template}

-To provision the Terraform template by using the {{site.data.keyword.bpfull_notm}}.
-You need to
-1. Create the workspace.
-2. Upload the GitHub or GitLab repository.
-3. Execute the plan.
-4. Analyse the {{site.data.keyword.bpfull_notm}} workspace, see the [Setup for all the points](#create-workspace).